bytecodealliance/component-docs/component-model/src/design/worlds.md

-# Worlds
+# WIT Worlds

-A **world** is a higher-level contract that describes a component's capabilities and needs.
+A **WIT world** is a higher-level contract that describes a component's capabilities and needs.

 In one sense, a world _defines_ a component - it says what interfaces the component exposes for other code to call, and what interfaces the component depends on - but it defines only the surface of a component, not the internal behaviour.
 This is a useful way to think about "business logic" components, like libraries that export APIs for other components to use.
 If you're an application or library developer, you'll define custom worlds to expose the functionality of each component you create - and to declare the functionality your component depends on.